webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

 </div>

-==Splitting and merging: building a drop shadow with feOffset, feFlood, feComposite, and feMerge==
+==Chaining, splitting and merging effects: building a drop shadow with feOffset, feFlood, feComposite, and feMerge==

 Filters allow you to accept various graphic inputs, modify them independently, then combine them.
 This example reproduces the effect